SmBoP: Semi-autoregressive Bottom-up Semantic Parsing: The parser

 \section{The \ourparser{} parser}

 We first provide a high-level overview of \ourparser{} (see Algorithm~\ref{alg:highlevel} and Figure~\ref{fig:overview}).
 As explained in \S\ref{sec:background}, we encode the utterance and schema with a RAT-SQL encoder.
-We initialize the beam (line~\ref{line:init}) with the top-$K$ trees of height $0$, i.e., DB constants, using the function $f_\text{const}(\bfs)$.
-This function scores each DB constant independently and in parallel, and is defined in \S\ref{subsec:architecture}.
+We initialize the beam (line~\ref{line:init}) with the $K$ highest scoring trees of height $0$, which include either schema constants or DB values.
+All trees are scored independently and in parallel, in a procedure formally defined in \S\ref{subsec:beaminit}.

 Next, we start the search procedure.
-At every step $t$, the entire beam is contextualized jointly with the utterance, providing a global representation for each sub-tree on the beam (line~\ref{line:context}).
-This global representation is used to score every tree on the \emph{frontier}: the set of sub-trees of depth $\leq t+1$ that can be constructed from sub-trees on the beam with depth $\leq t$ (lines~\ref{line:score}-\ref{line:prune}).
-After choosing the top-$K$ trees for step $t+1$, we compute a new representation for them.
-After $T$ steps, we collect all trees constructed during the search procedure and re-rank them with another Transformer.
-Steps in our model operate on tree representations independently, and thus each step can be parallelized.
+At every step $t$, attention is used to contextualize the trees with information from input question representation (line~\ref{line:context}).
+This representation is used to score every tree on the \emph{frontier}: the set of sub-trees of depth $\leq t+1$ that can be constructed from sub-trees on the beam with depth $\leq t$ (lines~\ref{line:score}-\ref{line:prune}).
+After choosing the top-$K$ trees for step $t+1$, we compute a new representation for them (line~\ref{line:represent}).
+Finally, we return the top-scoring tree from the final decoding step, $T$.
+Steps in our model operate on tree representations independently, and thus each step is efficiently parallelized.

-\ourparser{} resembles beam search as at each step it holds the top-$K$ trees of a fixed height.
+\ourparser{} resembles beam search as in each step it holds the top-$K$ trees of a fixed height.
 It is also related to (pruned) chart parsing, since trees at step $t+1$ are computed from trees that were found at step $t$.
 This is unlike sequence-to-sequence models where items on the beam are competing hypotheses without any interaction.

 \commentout{ On the first step we rank the RAT enriched schema items using a MLP, and initialize the first beam with the top-$K$ scoring items.
 On step $t$, the beam contains trees of depth $t$, contextualize the beam with the question, and score every possible way to combine them to trees of depth $t+1$, we then take the top scoring $K$ candidates, and compute a representation for them.
 After $k$ iterations, we apply another contextualization, and re-rank all the valid trees from all decoding steps, and return the top scoring tree. }